 The reason this stage was so remarkable to me is that it showed me that even without knowing the actual words, they were demonstrating that reading (and talking while reading) has a rhythm to it.
 They recognized that books have a story (a beginning, a middle, and an end), and that there is satisfaction at the end of a story.
 They could recognize the patterns in familiar concept books, whether an alphabet book or a numbers book.

 Nurturing a Love of Reading with Babies and Toddlers

-My son taught himself to read at a very young age, but my daughter (almost 5) still has no interest in learning as of yet.
+My son taught himself to read at a very young age, and my five-year-old daughter loves to give reading a try and is just beginning her reading journey.
 Consistent and constant reading with your baby or toddlers does not directly transfer in to early reading skills.
 But, reading with babies and toddlers introduces them in to an essential world.
 It demonstrates to them that stories and familiarity are to be found in books.
 It shows them that books are a delight, and that one must treat the books nicely so they will not be ripped.
 No, books are not for eating.

 As a parent, reading to my very little ones is not always easy.
 Exhaustion sets in around bedtime, and so that is not always the ideal time to sit and read stories of the children’s choice.
 But when I do read to my baby, I gain a closer bond to her, as well as nurturing early literacy.

 I love that early reading has transferred into a love for stories, books, and cuddle time.
 Making an effort to read with my children, even when they are babies, is worth it!